mellinoe/veldrid-docs/articles/shaders.md

 Structured buffers may be read-only or read-write.
 Read-write buffers can be written to in the fragment and compute stages, allowing arbitrary data to be output by shaders.
 Read-only structured buffers must be created with the [BufferUsage.StructuredBufferReadOnly](xref:Veldrid.BufferUsage) flag, and read-write structured buffers must be created with the [BufferUsage.StructuredBufferReadWrite](xref:Veldrid.BufferUsage) flag.

-Structure buffers correspond to the following:
+Structured buffers correspond to the following:
 * HLSL: `StructuredBuffer<T>` or `RWStructuredBuffer<T>` objects.
 * GLSL: `readonly` or normal "buffer blocks".
 * Metal: `device T* value` variables.